jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 ## Definitions

 **GHA Secure Release Process**
-: In a github workflow the release candidate is built and validated following the Security Release Policy.
+: In a GitHub workflow the release candidate is built and validated following the Security Release Policy.

 **Current SVN Build Process**
-: This is our current svn repository process for setting up a release candidate.
+: This is our current SVN repository process for setting up a release candidate.
 Trigger the ATR automation by incuding release metadata.

 **Release Candidate**
 : A release candidate consists of a folder of release files including metadata, SBOMs, public keys, signatures, and checksums.

 **ATR Platform**
-: Apache Trusted Release is a service with a web ui and restful api for managing the lifecycle of project releases.
+: Apache Trusted Release is a service with a web UI and restful API for managing the lifecycle of project releases.

 **Evaluate Candidate**
 : Report on the Candidate by performing numerous checks for policy compliance.
 Fails if compliance minimums are unmet.